the-scouts/por/sphinx_source/chapter-9.rst

    and

 c.
-Is not Terrain Two as defined by Rule 9.30
+Is not Terrain Two as defined by :rule:`9.30`

 Rule 9.30 Terrain Two Definition
 --------------------------------